-Reinsurance costs still form a significant part of pricing.
-Following the UK Government's review and decision on the discount rate last year, the market saw further rate increases applied which led to an uplift in our original rates in the early part of 2020 (pre-Covid-19).
-With investment returns significantly down for the foreseeable future, we expect reinsurers to push through further rate increases in 2021.
+Reinsurance costs continue to form a significant part of pricing.
+With investment returns significantly down for the foreseeable future, we do not expect reinsurance costs to reduce and instead anticipate them remaining flat or for small inflationary increases to be applied.
 In order to maintain margins, it is clear that lower investment returns, along with other influences, both positive and negative, will need to be reflected in original rates.